COVID-19 and holding the company AGM

 - Communicate with members – Consider making arrangements for members to submit questions in advance of the AGM with the aim of shortening the length of the meeting.
 This facility could be communicated to members in the AGM notice or by separate follow-up notice.

 - Use of technology – Consider the use of technology at the AGM such as providing a web platform/conference call facility and including participation details in the AGM notice.
 If the notice has already been given, update the company’s website and consider notifying members of the details by e-mail.
-Under Irish law however, a member remotely attending an AGM may not be counted as part of the quorum or vote on resolutions before the meeting.
+Under Irish law however, a member remotely attending an AGM may not be counted as part of the quorum or unless the Constitution provides otherwise, vote on resolutions before the meeting.
 It is simply a way that members can be made aware of developments without the risks associated with attending in person.
 The company should ensure that this distinction is made clear to members in the notice or separate communication.
 Directors should be mindful that the meeting quorum must still be satisfied by those attending in person and the meeting must be convened at a physical location.

 - Procedures at the meeting – At the meeting, adhere to HSE guidance including spacing chairs apart, displaying HSE information and providing hand sanitisers.
 The meeting should be kept as short as possible.